hujunhaorobert/cypress-cucumber-automation/README.md

 5. Dig into the package.json scripts, you can find more cli to run the test in other mode/combination

-# 😻 CI Pipeline, test report & test artifacts archive, test result notification
+# 😻 CircleCI Pipeline, test report & test artifacts archive, test result notification (Slack + Twilio SMS)
 CircleCI has been setup for this GitHub project.
 When a new git commit is pushed and merged, it will trigger workflow:

    1. The run-test-and-notify job will be started automatically